eelcovv/elixos/README.md

 - Installs NixOS using the `generic-vm` configuration

 After bootstrapping the VM, the age key is available in memory, but not yet in the installed system.
-To fix that, after booting the VM, run:
+To fix that, after booting the VM, first load you new environment of the new virtual machine you have just installed:

+    . .env.localhost

+This sets

+    export HOST=generic-vm
+    export SSH_USER=eelco
+    export SSH_HOST=localhost
+    export SSH_PORT=2222
+    export REPO_DIR=/home/eelco/elixos

+Now you can run:

     just post-boot-setup HOST=localhost

 This will:

 - Push the age key to the real VM
 - Install the key to /etc/sops/age/keys.txt
 - Push and clone the repo again